-- Face coverings must be worn at all times within the Town Hall except by the performers when performing and adjudicators when delivering their adjudications.
+- Face coverings will be worn at all times within the Town Hall except by the performers when performing and adjudicators when delivering their adjudications.

-- Plastic screens and head visors will be used to shield stewards on duty around the Town Hall from arriving performers and visitors.
+- Plastic screens and head visors will be used to shield on duty stewards.

 - The number of people allowed at any time into each performance room, including the café, will be monitored and limited.

-- The layout of each performance room will be set up to ensure adequate separation between performers (especially singers and brass players), the adjudicator’s table, and the audience.
+- The layout of each performance room will be set up to ensure adequate separation between performers, the adjudicator’s table, and the audience.

 - Notices will be posted throughout the Town Hall as reminders that distancing is important and anyone not following the rules may be required to leave the Town Hall.

 - The piano keys, and the piano stool will be touched and handled by performers and accompanists.
 We will ensure that effective cleaning is carried out for each new pianist and allow for sufficient time for this to take place between performances.

 - Page turners must be a person within the pianist’s personal bubble.